How to get from Cancun to Mexico City: 3 Best Options

 It is located about 480 kilometers from Cancun and sits on the coast of the Gulf of Mexico.

-If you stop in Campeche be sure to check out the Fuerte de San Miguel, or fort that sits on the coast.
+If you stop in Campeche, be sure to check out the Fuerte de San Miguel, or the fort that sits on the coast.

 It was built to protect the city from pirates!
 You can also stroll on the Malecon- or main road along the water’s edge, check out colonial mansions, and enjoy cafes.